kevinrue/hancock/README.md

 # Hancock

 The goal of Hancock is to provide a collection of single-cell methods for learning and applying gene signatures associated with cell identities.

+# Usage

+Demonstration notebooks are available on the companion repository: https://github.com/kevinrue/Hancock2018